 During his second missionary journey the Apostle Paul finds himself in Philippi, being guided to preach the gospel in Europe by the Holy Spirit (Acts 16:9 - 10).
 On the Sabbath he meets a businesswoman named Lydia, a 'seller of purple' whose hometown is Thyatira (Acts 16:14).

 The city of Thyatira was well known for its ability to dye cloth, especially in the color purple.
 Such skills made it a prosperous trading town.
-Lydia almost certainly was financially well off due to her trade, as she owned a home both in Thyatira and Philippi (verses 14 - 15).
-After listening to Paul preach the gospel, Lydia and her household become Christians.
-She is Paul's FIRST European convert.
+Lydia almost certainly was financially well off due to her trade, as she owned a home both in Thyatira and Philippi (Acts 16:14 - 15).
+After listening to Paul preach the gospel she and her entire household became Christians.
 Her Philippian home, according to the Bible, quickly becomes a gather place for fellow believers (verse 40) and the focal point for spreading the gospel in the city.